DELF Certification Classes

 The three key concepts that form the basis of our programs include:

-- Constructive feedback – frequent and varied feedback provided to the students by the instructor has been shown to play a pivotal role in successful language teaching.
+Frequent and varied feedback provided to the students by the instructor has been shown to play a pivotal role in successful language teaching.
 The language acquisition resulting from feedback provided during communicative and contextualized lessons is significantly more likely to be successfully transferred to spontaneous language use outside the classroom.

-- Working in students’ Zone of Proximal Development – education theory points us to the Zone of Proximal Development as developed by psychologist Lev Vygotsky, which essentially translates to pushing students out of their comfort zone, towards where they can grow with guidance.
+Education theory points us to the Zone of Proximal Development as developed by psychologist Lev Vygotsky, which essentially translates to pushing students out of their comfort zone, towards where they can grow with guidance.
 By giving students entry points where they are currently succeeding in the language, and pushing them to that next step, their language skills are developed in such a way that they never feel lost or out of control, and they feel comfortable to take risks when communicating in French.